-Remember Firefox?
-The web browser that made it cool to ditch Internet Explorer before Chrome took the crown?
+Firefox made it cool to ditch Internet Explorer before Chrome took the crown.
 It’s still around, although it has fallen from grace, and it has fallen hard.
-This is not because Firefox is not in the same competitive league as Chrome by the way.
+This is not because Firefox is not in the same competitive league as Chrome.
 There are many advantages to using Firefox.
-It’s open-sourced, focused on protecting user privacy with features like container tabs, and more powerful extensions.
-There are many other Firefox exclusive features, but we’re not going to go there.
-Because we want to talk about just how customizable Firefox is.
-So much, by the way, that you can make Firefox look like Safari from macOS Big Sur too.
+It’s open-sourced and focused on protecting user privacy with features like container tabs, and more powerful extensions.
+There are many other Firefox-exclusive features, but we’ll talk about just how customizable Firefox is.
+So much, by the way, you can make Firefox look like Safari from macOS Big Sur too.

 We shared a detailed tutorial describing the easy ways to save web pages as PDF on desktop and mobile browsers a while ago.
 Please check that out as well.